argoproj/argo-workflows/docs/metrics.md

 ## Introduction

 Argo emits a certain number of controller metrics that inform on the state of the controller at any given time.
 Furthermore, users can also define their own custom metrics to inform on the state of their Workflows.

-Custom Prometheus metrics can be defined to be emitted on a `Workflow`- and `Template`-level basis.
+Custom metrics can be defined to be emitted on a `Workflow`- and `Template`-level basis.
 These can be useful for many cases; some examples:

 - Keeping track of the duration of a `Workflow` or `Template` over time, and setting an alert if it goes beyond a threshold
 - Keeping track of the number of times a `Workflow` or `Template` fails over time
 - Reporting an important internal metric, such as a model training score or an internal error rate

-Emitting custom metrics with Argo is easy, but it's important to understand what makes a good Prometheus metric and the best way to define metrics in Argo to avoid problems such as [cardinality explosion](https://stackoverflow.com/questions/46373442/how-dangerous-are-high-cardinality-labels-in-prometheus).
+Emitting custom metrics with Argo is easy, but it's important to understand what makes a good metric and the best way to define metrics in Argo to avoid problems such as [cardinality explosion](https://stackoverflow.com/questions/46373442/how-dangerous-are-high-cardinality-labels-in-prometheus).

-Metrics can be collected using the OpenTelemetry protocol or via prometheus compatible scraping.
+Metrics can be collected using the OpenTelemetry protocol or via Prometheus compatible scraping.

 ## Metrics configuration

-It is possible to collect metrics via the OpenTelemetry protocol or via prometheus compatible scraping.
+It is possible to collect metrics via the OpenTelemetry protocol or via Prometheus compatible scraping.
 Both of these mechanisms can be enabled at the same time, which could be useful if you'd like to migrate from one system to the other.
-Using multiple protocols at the same time is not intended for long term use however.
+Using multiple protocols at the same time is not intended for long term use.

-OpenTelemetry is the recommended way of collecting metrics, and the OpenTelemetry collector can export metrics to prometheus via [the prometheus remote write exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/prometheusremotewriteexporter/README.md).
+OpenTelemetry is the recommended way of collecting metrics.
+The OpenTelemetry collector can export metrics to Prometheus via [the Prometheus remote write exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/prometheusremotewriteexporter/README.md).

 ### OpenTelemetry protocol

 To enable the OpenTelemetry protocol you must set the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` or `OTEL_EXPORTER_OTLP_METRICS_ENDPOINT`.
-It will not default to the default value if left blank, instead no Open
+It will not be enabled if left blank, unlike some other implementations.

 You can configure the protocol using the environment variables documented in [standard environment variables](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/).

-The [configuration options](#common) in the controller ConfigMap `metricsTTL`, `options` and `temporality` affect the OpenTelemetry behavior, but the other parameters do not.
+The [configuration options](#common) in the controller ConfigMap `metricsTTL`, `modifiers` and `temporality` affect the OpenTelemetry behavior, but the other parameters do not.

 To use the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/) you can configure it